blossm-network/toolbox/README.md

 * `view-store` - Deployed to store denormalized data that is intended to be queried. `view-stores` connects to a Collection in a MongoDB Atlas.

-* `projection` - Deployed to listen for Events and map their data to a `view-stores`.
+* `projection` - Deployed to listen for Events and map their data to a `view-store`.
 If the projection is changed, it can be replayed on-demand using a CLI, which will update the `view-stores` with the most recent mapping.

 * `view-gateway` - Deployed to permit access to a set of `view-stores` under specified conditions.